Animals in space: 1970s

 Two bullfrogs were launched on a one-way mission on the Orbiting Frog Otolith satellite on 9 November 1970, to understand more about space motion sickness.

 Apollo 16, launched on 16 April 1972, carried nematodes.
-Apollo 17, launched on 7 December 1972, carried five pocket mice, Fe, Fi, Fo, Fum, and Phooey, who stayed in the command module with astronaut Ronald Evans as it circled the Moon for six days.
+Apollo 17, launched on 7 December 1972, carried five pocket mice, Fee, Fi, Fo, Fum, and Phooey, who stayed in the command module with astronaut Ronald Evans as it circled the Moon for six days.
 One of the mice died on the trip.

 Skylab 3 (1973) carried pocket mice and the first fish in space (a mummichog), and the first spiders in space (garden spiders named Arabella and Anita).
 Mummichog were also flown by the U.S. on the Apollo–Soyuz joint mission, launched 15 July 1975.

 The Soviets flew several Bion program missions which consisted of satellites with biological cargoes.
 On these launches they flew tortoises, rats, and mummichog.
 On Soyuz 20, launched 17 November 1975, tortoises set the duration record for an animal in space when they spent 90.5 days in space.
 Salyut 5 on 22 June 1976, carried tortoises and a fish (a zebra danio).

 1980s

 The Soviet Union sent eight monkeys into space in the 1980s on Bion flights.
 Bion flights also flew zebra danio, fruit flies, rats, stick insect eggs and the first newts in space.

-In 1985, the U.S. sent two squirrel monkeys aboard Spacelab 3 on the Space Shuttle with 24 male albino rats and stick insect eggs.
+In 1985, the U.S. sent two squirrel monkeys aboard Spacelab 3 on the Space Shuttle with 24 male albino rats.

 Bion 7 (1985) had 10 newts (Pleurodeles waltl) on board.
 The newts had part of their front limbs amputated, to study the rate of regeneration in space, knowledge to understand human recovery from space injuries.

 After an experiment was lost in the Space Shuttle Challenger disaster, chicken embryos (fertilized eggs) were sent into space in an experiment on STS-29 in 1989.
 The experiment was designed for a student contest.